We may earn affiliate commissions for the recommended products. Learn more.

 More VPN features for maximum protection

-As mentioned above, Double VPN alone won't guarantee your security and privacy.
+As mentioned above, a double VPN alone won't guarantee your security and privacy.
 The provider has to have a true no-logs policy and no affiliation with governmental institutions.
 Furthermore, it has to make sure that no one can tamper with its servers.

 There are also a few standard VPN features that you should look at when choosing the provider.
 First and foremost, it should have a reliable kill switch.
 This is essential in case your VPN connection drops, which may result in exposing your IP address.

 Another feature you should look for is Tor over VPN.
-While using it together with Double VPN might be a bit too much, it's a great alternative in case you cannot use the latter.
+While using it together with a double VPN might be a bit too much, it's a great alternative in case you cannot use the latter.

 Conclusion

-Double VPN is a powerful feature that gives you extra security and privacy.
-It's not that popular because of the toll it takes on your connection, but the double-encryption makes you much safer online.
+A double VPN is a powerful feature that gives you extra security and privacy.
+It's not that popular because of the toll it takes on your connection, but the double encryption makes you much safer online.

-Therefore, if you live in a country where internet freedom is restricted, or you're a journalist writing about a sensitive topic, then Double VPN may be your best bet on staying anonymous.
-Even if you "have nothing to hide," turning on this feature when on public wifi is recommended.
+Therefore, if you live in a country where internet freedom is restricted, or you're a journalist writing about a sensitive topic, then a double VPN may be your best bet for staying anonymous.
+Even if you "have nothing to hide," turning on this feature when on public Wi-Fi is recommended.

 Thinking of trying out a VPN service?
 Read one of our VPN guides or reviews